 Founded in 2003 by William C. Christie, M.D., The Surgery Center at Cranberry is a state-licensed, Medicare certified, privately owned surgical facility providing same-day, outpatient services to the residents of the Tri-State area.
-The Surgery Center is currently licensed to perform ophthalmology, gastroenterology, plastic surgery, oral and maxillofacial surgery, and podiatry.
+The Surgery Center is currently licensed to perform ophthalmology and plastic surgery.
 The Center occupies 10,325 square feet of space on the first floor which includes three operating rooms, two procedure rooms, one laser room, and 15 pre and post operative pods.
 The Surgery Center at Cranberry offers its patients a highly-skilled, board-certified medical staff, well-trained clinical staff of RNs, surgical technicians, and a supportive executive team, all dedicated to making a patient’s surgical experience safe and as pleasant as possible.
 Quickly gaining a reputation for technological advances and outstanding patient care, the Center has achieved a high rate of both patient and medical staff satisfaction.
 Always seeking to improve, patient concerns and suggestions are welcomed.
 Input from surgeons is encouraged.
 Building from the strength of partnerships, the Center has developed into a responsive, customer-focused healthcare facility.
 The Surgery Center at Cranberry considers it a privilege to participate in your care.
 Thank you for taking the time to visit our website.

 Please Take A Moment And View Our Facility Video Tour